Marble Adhesive

 Problems with contact adhesives on marble

-Contact adhesives may be suitable in sticking light sheets to a surface but won’t not suitable for more heavy duty applications.
+Contact adhesives may be suitable in sticking light sheets to a surface but not suitable for more heavy duty applications.
 There are a number of problems with contact adhesives.

 - Contact adhesives have low initial grab meaning temporary supports will be required until the adhesive has cured.